Emmure: Continued success and controversy (2012–2015)

+It was officially announced on July 2 that drummer Castillo quit the band "under amicable circumstances."
+The same month, rapper Riff Raff released a remix of his song "2 Girls 1 Pipe" that features Frankie Palmeri.
+Emmure also supported Parkway Drive on their Atlas 2012 European tour with The Word Alive and Structures also joining them from November 11 to December 12.
 The band was also featured on the entire Rockstar Energy Mayhem Festival in 2014 with bands like Avenged Sevenfold, Korn, Cannibal Corpse, Suicide Silence, Trivium, Asking Alexandria, Miss May I, Veil of Maya, Upon a Burning Body and Body Count.

 On November 20, 2014, Emmure began their headline US tour, the Eternal Enemies Tour.
 In support were The Acacia Strain, Fit for a King, Kublai Khan, and Sylar.
-The tour ended on December 21, 2014 in New York.
+The tour ended on December 21, 2014, in New York.
 Stray from the Path was originally slated to also appear on the tour, but dropped off weeks before its commencement to allow them to finish an upcoming album.
 It was simultaneously announced that Sylar would take their place on the tour.
 The Eternal Enemies Tour was much anticipated due to the fact that Emmure and The Acacia Strain once had a well publicized feud back in 2009, which has since cooled, and both co-headlined the tour.
 The two bands' former feud was often parodied by promotional posters for the tour, including a bill and a teaser video both advertising that the tour was "Emmure vs. The Acacia Strain".

 In February 2015, Emmure and Suicide Silence did a co-headlining tour in the United States with support from Within the Ruins and Fit for an Autopsy.
 However, vocalist Palmeri damaged his voice and was unable to perform for a leg of the tour.
 He was, however, able to return to singing again on March 13.
 A European tour with Caliban, Thy Art Is Murder and Sworn In was also announced.
 But it was canceled since Palmeri still had severe acute and chronic reflux laryngitis and a weak left vocal cord.
 Emmure began to tour again in September with Hatebreed at the UK's GhostFest.
 As well as two headlining shows in Russia with Born of Osiris as support.
 In October 2015, Emmure was originally going to support All That Remains and We Came as Romans on the Hardrive Live Fallout tour.
 But due to personal issues within the band, Emmure dropped off the tour.